AntipovDen/Personal-page-generator/README.md

 ## [Optional] Changing the font

 Some universities also have their own font.
-If you want to use it in your web-page, upload it to the fonts folder (it can be `.ttf`, `.otf` or any other font file) and change the font name in line 3 of `styles.css`.
+If you want to use it in your web-page, you should change the font name in line 3 of `styles.css`.
 The default Lato font is supposed to look nice for most people, but you never can satisfy everyone.
+Some of the fonts are not supported by some operating system by default, so Lato is the safest option.
+Otherwise you might want to google the right way to use your font in html.
+Often for this you just need to add a link to the font files into the `<head>` of your `html` file.

 # Preparing the content